Welcome back to the third hour of the big program today.

 Jim, thanks for the call.

-We're gonna take a short break and come back 800-282, 2882, Tom Sullivan sitting on the Rush Limbaugh radio program.
+Tom Sullivan sitting on the Rush Limbaugh radio program.

 All right, all right, all right, all right.

-They're they're on uh they just negotiate their contracts.
+They just negotiate their contracts.

-Yeah, but in the contracts, you can darn well bet that they're sitting at that table going, look at we gotta, you know, if the minimum wage goes up, we gotta get an increase too, because and and I wouldn't blame them for doing that because if you're making uh seven bucks an hour, minimum wage is at five dollars and some change, and they raise it to to seven dollars and some change, you're gonna go, excuse me, me too, I want my raise.
+And I wouldn't blame them for doing that because if you're making seven bucks an hour, minimum wage is at $5 and some change, and they raise it to $7 and some change, you're going to go, excuse me, me too.

-Tell you about jobs in this country in just a minute.
+I'll tell you about jobs in this country in just a minute.

 Let's get Susan in here from Houston.

-Hi, Susan, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

 Hi, Thomas.

-Um, you when talking about Tom Rather, you ask if I mean Dan Rather, you ask if any of us ever known people who wouldn't leave when they said, and I would say that we have a whole crowd of them on Capitol Hill, a bunch of dinosaurs who need to leave.
+And I would say that we have a whole crowd of them on Capitol Hill, a bunch of dinosaurs who need to leave.

 Good analogy because of the fact they believe they're self-important and they also start getting, like you said, they start to become big deals and they like being a big deal because they're not a big deal when they go back and live like the rest of us in any town USA.

-Your your analogy is perfect, Susan.
+Your analogy is perfect, Susan.

-They've totally lost touch with with real people who run businesses, you know, and just work day to day or whatever.
+They've totally lost touch with real people who run businesses, you know, and just work day to day or whatever.

-There are at a number of state levels, but uh but but no, I'm uh that's a good analogy.
+There are at a number of state levels.

 In fact, it's one of those rare campaigns where you see somebody and they always put it in if they've done it.